-By naming this new material Mirum, NFW has cleverly removed themselves from this ethical debate and naming conundrum.
+By naming this new material Mirum, NFW has cleverly removed itself from this ethical debate and naming conundrum.

-However, the market for vegan leather is increasing as is the manipulation of those looking to buy cruelty-free leather.
+However, the market for vegan leather is increasing, as is, manipulating those looking to buy cruelty-free leather.

-Without full transparency, more fossil fuels will be excavated, processed, chemically altered, and added into the vegan leather industry.
+Without full transparency, more fossil fuels will be excavated, processed, chemically altered, and added to the vegan leather industry.

-The inevitable result will be an increase in greenhouse gasses, plastic pollution, toxins in the environment, and planetary pollution.
+The inevitable result will be increased greenhouse gasses, plastic pollution, toxins in the environment, and planetary pollution.

 It is both fully recyclable and biodegradable and does not require vast amounts of land or processing time for its creation.
 Mirum is also completely transparent in its make up.

 A strong factor in providing a feeling of security to all those who wish to purchase true cruelty-free products.